 Dr. Cynthia Breazeal

-Associate Professor of Media Arts and Sciences, MIT Media Lab
+Professor of Media Arts and Sciences, MIT Media Lab

 Founder & Director Personal Robots Group, MIT Dean for Digital Learning, Director MIT RAISE Initiative

 Cynthia Breazeal is a professor of media arts and sciences at MIT, where she founded and directs the Personal Robots group at the Media Lab.
 She is the MIT dean for digital learning, and in this role, she leverages her experience in emerging digital technologies and business, research, and strategic initiatives to lead Open Learning’s business and research & engagement units.
 She is also the Director of the MIT-wide Initiative on Responsible AI for Social Empowerment and Education (raise.mit.edu).
 MIT RAISE is a research and outreach effort that advances access and inclusivity in AI education to people of all ages and backgrounds with a focus on K12 and the workforce.
 She co-founded the consumer social robotics company, Jibo, Inc., where she served as Chief Scientist and Chief Experience Officer.

 Breazeal is a pioneer of social robotics and human-robot interaction.
 Her work balances technical innovation in AI, UX design, and understanding the psychology of engagement to design personified AI technologies that promote human flourishing and personal growth.
 Her recent work focuses on the theme of “living with AI” and understanding the long-term impact of social robots that can build relationships and provide personalized support as helpful companions in daily life.
 Her research group actively investigates social robots applied to education, pediatrics, health and wellness, and aging.
 As part of this mission, her group also develops design justice frameworks for human-robot interaction and inclusive AI literacy education for under-served K12 students.